cloudmesh-community/book/chapters/cloud/virtualbox.md

 Virtual Box
 ===========

-For development purposes we recommend tha you use for this class an Ubuntu virtual machine that you set up with the help of virtualbox.
+For development purposes we recommend that you use for this class an Ubuntu virtual machine that you set up with the help of virtualbox.
 We recommend that you use the current version of ubuntu and do not install or reuse a version that you have set up years ago.